| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday June 7, 2010

 the Payne County Expo Center in Stillwater, earning the right to travel to

+South Dakota to represent Oklahoma at the national level.
 Winners of the 2010 competition included Click on the link below to read more about the contest and a chance to hear the interview that we did with Kass during the contest which was being judged by three judges- and helped earn her the right to represent Oklahoma in the National Beef Ambassador Contest later this year.
 Click here for more on the Oklahoma Beef Ambassador Contest from Stillwater this past Thursday. | |

-Can Blanche Survive? ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The Chairman
+| Can Blanche Survive? ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The Chairman

 of the Senate Ag Committee, Senator Blanche Lincoln of Arkansas, was